 The most widely known Swiss provider of arbitration and mediation is the Swiss Chamber's Arbitration Institution (www.swissarbitration.org).
-This institution has adopted unified rules of arbitration and mediation and provides respective services.
+This institution has adopted unified rules of arbitration (Swiss Rules of International Arbitration) and mediation (Swiss Rules of Mediation) and provides respective services.